gnoesiboe/run-concurrently/README.md

 ## Usage

-1. Add your task configuration to your application's `package.json` or seperate json file.
+1. Add your task configuration to your application's `package.json` or separate json file.
 2. Use the cli command to execute the tasks concurrently
 3. Setup shortcuts in the root of your application for easier execution (for instance `scripts` in `package.json` or `make`)